sayan0306/iPadAir4_lambda/README.md

 # iPadAir4_lambda
-The iPad Air 4 is currenlty 'Avialable in October' on the [apple website](https://www.apple.com/ie/ipad-air/).
+The iPad Air 4 is currenlty ' Available in October' on the [apple website](https://www.apple.com/ie/ipad-air/).
 This is an AWS lambda function that checks the apple website for iPad Air 4 availability changes.

 # System Overview